What is Environmental, Social, and Governance (ESG)?

 Improved ESG disclosures and performance are hugely important for continuously measuring progress against global challenges such as climate change and social injustice.

-For companies, the importance of ESG lies in being a responsible steward for the environment and community they operate in.
+For companies, the importance of ESG lies in being a responsible steward of the environment and community they operate in.
 Moreover, a well-implemented and disclosed ESG strategy can make your company more dynamic and able to adapt to market disruptions, making them more appealing to investors and clients.

 Improving ESG strategies is also important for firms to manage their risk.
 Managing ESG risk has the potential to improve employee retention rates and mitigate future financial exposure to ESG regulations such as carbon pricing.